 In cases where there is no Statement of Assets, whether because the court does not require one or because the debtor failed to do so, creditors may ask the court to require the debtor to appear in court for questioning.
 This process is sometimes known as a judgment debtor’s examination or an Order for Examination.
 This court order is mandatory, and the debtor is required to personally appear in court to provide the information under penalty of arrest.

 Limitations to the Examination

-While an Order for Examination can be a useful tool when it comes to collecting the assets you are entitled to by court decision, there are limitations.
+An Order for Examination can be a useful tool when it comes to collecting the assets you are entitled to by court decision.
+However, there are limitations.
 You may not request that the debtor travels an excessive distance to perform the examination, for example.
 You must also request that the court clerk subpoenas all relevant documents, such as bank statements, property ownership documents, and vehicle records.
 Otherwise, it may be difficult to prove which assets are available for seizure.
 You may also require a court order for a turnover order, which allows the creditor to request information on any monetary assets within the debtor’s possession and to claim those assets.

-Judgment Collections in Different States
+Judgment Collection Process in Different States

-In either case, you can take to gain knowledge of the money and property you are legally entitled to collect from him or her.
-From filing an affidavit in a new state to requesting that the court summon the judgment debtor for an Order for Examination, you are entitled to know what assets the debtor has and where they are located.
-Contact a New Jersey commercial collection attorney at Snellings Law LLC today at 973.265.6100 for assistance when it comes to moving the collection process forward and getting past the many roadblocks that can appear after a court-ordered judgment.
+In either case, you can take steps to gain knowledge of the money and property you have a legal entitlement to collect from him or her.
+From filing an affidavit in a new state to requesting that the court summon the judgment debtor for an Order for Examination, you have the right to know what assets the debtor has, as well as the location of those assets.
+Contact a New Jersey commercial collection attorney at Snellings Law LLC.
+We can assist you when it comes to moving the judgment collection process forward.
+We can also help you in getting past the many roadblocks that can appear after a court-ordered judgment.